top of page

 Holocaust Memorial Butterfly Gardens

-Bring science, gardening, history, and language arts together in this living memorial to the 1.5 million Jewish children killed in the Holocaust and the Rescuers and Righteous Gentiles that saved so many lives.
-Students design, create, implement, maintain and give guided tours of their Holocaust memorial butterfly gardens.
-All gardens have unifying components but also have qualities unique to each design.
-Perfect for middle schools; combines nicely with our other projects.
+Bring science, gardening, history, and language arts together in this living memorial to the 1.5 million Jewish children murdered in the Holocaust—and to the Rescuers and Righteous Gentiles who courageously saved lives.

 fl-jj-boca-raton-yom-hashoah-holocaust-memorial-loggers-run-20190508.jpg

-Bring the concepts of kindness, tolerance, respect, and Holocaust awareness to your middle school or high school with these murals designed and created by students.
+Bring the values of kindness, tolerance, respect, and Holocaust awareness to your middle or high school through powerful murals designed and created by students.
+These collaborative art projects not only beautify school spaces but also inspire meaningful dialogue and reflection across the entire school community.

 20190517_170702.jpg